KatherineMichel/church-website-and-marketing-on-a-budget/lightning_demos.md

 Cons:
 * Commonly seen WordPress template used
-* Color, photo choice/editing, use of white space could at times be used to better effect
+* Color, photo choice/editing could at times be used to better effect
+* Pages have a very [widget](http://en.wikipedia.org/wiki/Web_widget)ty look and use of white space could be better
 * Pictures and Videos page looks as though it stopped being updated years ago
 * Could do with a direct link to New Jerusalem's often-updated [Facebook page](https://www.facebook.com/newjerusalemchurchprettyprairieks)